 - Teachers' knowledge of and passion for music are evident.

 - Teachers model correct concepts and skills.

 - Teachers create an environment where students want to be and can form lasting relationships with peers in the program.

 NAfME (National Association for Music Education) provides a document that can assist administrators in evaluating teachers and student achievement in a music classroom: https://nafme.org/wp-content/files/2014/07/teacher_evaluation.pdf.

 Utah Music Educators Association provides professional development for all music teachers, including support for rural and “singleton” teachers in schools and districts.

 Utah Music Educators Association (UMEA).
 UMEA is an affiliate of the National Association for Music Educators (NAfME) and is dedicated to improving existing music programs and creating opportunities for musical learning, growth and leadership through the following professional development opportunities.

 UMEA Annual Mid-Winter Professional Development Conference.
 Held at the Dixie Center in St. George on the first Friday–Saturday in February.

-National Association for Music Educators (NAfME).
+National Association for Music Education (NAfME).
 Membership in UMEA (https://umea.us) includes membership in NAfME (National Association for Music Education https://nafme.org) NAfME/UMEA offerings include:

-Area-specific Professional Organizations.
-These organizations provide focused professional development to directors of specific ensembles through conferences, publications and online offerings.
-Most of these organization have a Utah affiliate group.
+Area-Specific Professional Organizations.
+These organizations provide focused professional development to directors of specific ensembles through conferences, publications, and online offerings.
+Most of these organizations have a Utah affiliate group.